natenka/pyneng-book-en/docs/source/exercises/19_exercises.rst

 Task 19.1
 ~~~~~~~~~~~~

-Create ping_ip_addresses() function that checks if IP addresses are pingable.
-Checking IP addresses should be performed in parallel in different threads.
+Create a ping_ip_addresses function that checks if IP addresses are pingable.
+Checking IP addresses should be done concurrent in different threads.

-Function parameters:
+Ping_ip_addresses function parameters:

 * ip_list - list of IP addresses
 * limit - maximum number of parallel threads (default 3)

-Function should return a tuple with two lists:
+The function must return a tuple with two lists:

 * list of available IP addresses
-* list of unreachable IP addresses
+* list of unavailable IP addresses

-You can create any additional functions to complete task.
+You can create any additional functions to complete the task.

-To check availability of IP address, use ping.
+To check the availability of an IP address, use ping.

 .. note::

+    A hint about working with concurrent.futures:
-    concurrent.futures hint: if you need to ping multiple IP addresses in different threads, you need to create a function that pings one IP address and then run this function in different threads for different IP addresses with concurrent.futures (ping_ip_addresses() function should do this).
+    If you need to ping several IP addresses in different threads, you need to create
+    a function that will ping one IP address, and then run this function in different
+    threads for different IP addresses using concurrent.futures (this last part
+    must be done in the ping_ip_addresses function).

 Task 19.2
 ~~~~~~~~~~~~

-Create send_show_command_to_devices() function that sends the same show command to different devices in parallel threads and then writes output of commands to a file.
-Output from devices in file can be in any order.
+Create a send_show_command_to_devices function that sends the same show command to different devices in concurrent threads and then writes the output of the commands to a file.
+The output from the devices in the file can be in any order.

 Function parameters:

-* devices - list of dictionaries with connection parameters to devices
+* devices - a list of dictionaries with parameters for connecting to devices
-* command - command
+* command - show command
-* filename - name of text file into which the output of all commands will be written
+* filename - is the name of a text file to which the output of all commands will be written
-* limit - maximum number of parallel threads (default 3)
+* limit - maximum number of concurrent threads (default 3)

-Function does not return anything.
+The function returns None.

-Output of commands should be written to a plain text file in this format (you should write host name and command itself before output of command):
+The output of the commands should be written to a plain text file in this format (before the output of the command, you must write the hostname and the command itself):

 ::